 We want to ensure that the physical environment in and around our school is accessible to all children.

 We are fortunate that our school has just one level and so there are no stairs, but we have ensured that entrances have ramped wheelchair access.
 We have accessible toilets at both ends of our building.
 The classrooms are spacious and are able to house specialist desks and chairs, standing frames, computer stations etc. with ease.

-Where needed, children with SEND have risk assessments of their access needs carried out by our SENDCo and we purchase or borrow any equipment needed to remove an access barrier e.g. an exercise table, a toilet hoist, a raised chair, dietary modifications, IT hardware with appropriate software etc.
+Where needed, children with SEND have risk assessments of their access needs carried out by our SENDCo or headteacher and we purchase or borrow any equipment needed to remove an access barrier e.g. an exercise table, a toilet hoist, a raised chair, dietary modifications, IT hardware with appropriate software etc.

 Classroom resources are made accessible by making personalised modifications as necessary e.g. coloured overlays, enlarged type, dyslexic dictionaries, proximity to whiteboards, PECS book etc.

 Physical activity planning is personalised to the needs of each child through liaison with specialist services e.g. wheelchair based throwing activities, swimming at a local pool with a hoist, makaton and Picture Exchange Communication System (PECS) by teachers.

 Trip sites are visited beforehand to ensure any barriers are removed or alternate provision is put in place e.g. suitable travel arrangements, road crossing safety measures, a zip wire double harness, keys for accessible toilets, provision for crossing rough terrain etc.